Core Capital Deferred Shares (CCDS)

 A special resolution was passed by our members at the 2012 Annual General Meeting to ensure that the correct constitutional framework is in place to allow CCDS to be issued.

-The Prospectus dated 11 September 2017 (PDF) relating to the further issue of CCDS contains the Conditions of Issue of the CCDS.
+The Prospectus dated 11 September 2017 PDF, 1.6MB (opens in new window) relating to the further issue of CCDS contains the Conditions of Issue of the CCDS.

 The information contained in the Prospectus relating to the Society and its businesses was prepared as at the date of the Prospectus.
 The Prospectus has not been, and will not be, updated to reflect any changes in the affairs of the Society.

-The Distribution Policy (PDF) sets out the Board's expectations as regards to the declaration of Distributions on the CCDS.
+The Distribution Policy PDF, 45KB (opens in new window) sets out the Board's expectations as regards to the declaration of Distributions on the CCDS.

 The Distribution Policy is indicative only and is not binding on the Society.
 The payment of any Distributions is wholly within the discretion of the Society.
 The Distribution Policy may be amended by the Society at any time.